 V. ELIGIBILITY FOR RESEARCH ENHANCEMENT GRANTS

-All tenured, tenure track-faculty members and librarians are eligible to apply for research enhancement grants.
+All tenured, tenure-track faculty members and librarians are eligible to apply for research enhancement grants.
 In accepting a Research Enhancement Grant from the University Research Council, faculty members agree that they will be employed on a full-time basis at Sul Ross State University in the following academic year.
 Faculty members can receive an award for up to 2 consecutive award cycles and they must not participate in the third year to allow greater fund distribution.
 In the event that an individual resigns from the faculty prior to the start of the academic year, the amount of the Research Enhancement Grant must be returned in its entirety to the University.

-A. The following are exclusions from and expectations for maintaining eligibility for this program
+A. The following are exclusions from and expectations for maintaining eligibility for this program.

 1. Faculty members are not eligible to apply for the Research Enhancement Grant if they have or are listed on an active research grant or contract that supports their summer salary during the award period.
-I am unclear about this one.

 2. Faculty members are obligated to withdraw their application after submission if they receive notification of funding for an external grant or contract during the award period.

 3. Exclusion Criteria Stipends: Stipends are payments of salary to the principal investigator or applicant and are excluded from Research Enhancement Grant Consideration.
 Stipends are subject to the current tax rates established by the Internal Revenue Service and the State of Texas and could place the applicant in a different tax bracket.
-At this time, Research Enhancement Grant will not honor stipend requests for the principal investigator.
+At this time, the Research Enhancement Grant will not honor stipend requests for the principal investigator.
 Such requests will meet immediate exclusion criteria without further consideration.
-Acceptance of an research award constitutes an agreement by the recipient to abide by the conditions to fulfill the responsibilities described in the following sections.
+Acceptance of a research award constitutes an agreement by the recipient to abide by the conditions to fulfill the responsibilities described in the following sections.

 VI.
 AWARD TYPES AND CONDITIONS OF AWARDS

 A faculty member, alone or with other faculty members, may submit one or more proposals in a given year.
 Each proposal, solo or joint, may not receive more than $5,000, and a faculty member may not receive more than a total of $5,000 no matter how many proposals a faculty member submits.
 Awards for joint proposals will be divided equally among applicants.
-To illustrate, for a joint proposal by two faculty members, each will receive one-half, for three faculty members, each will receive one third, etc. Each proposal will be either for a Research Grant, but not for both.
+To illustrate, for a joint proposal by two faculty members, each will receive one-half, for three faculty members, each will receive one third, etc.

-Research Grants of up to $5,000 are given to help defray costs such as the purchase of equipment and supplies, publication expenses, financing research, connected travel to complete research only, wages for administrative assistance, etc. Grants are not given to supplement the faculty member and may not be used to pay dues or tuition fees, or to purchase books or journals for the grantee’s library, non-expendable material (equipment, tools, instruments that remain with the University) but may be,connected to travel for research..
+Research Grants of up to $5,000 are given to help defray costs such as the purchase of equipment and supplies, publication expenses, financing research, connected travel to complete research only, wages for administrative assistance, etc. Grants are not given to supplement the faculty member and may not be used to pay dues or tuition fees, or to purchase books or journals for the grantee’s library, non-expendable material (equipment, tools, instruments that remain with the University) but may be connected to travel for research.
 The Research Council will generally not support requests for computer purchases.
 These grants are sponsored to support research and not to be used as salary supplements.

 Recipients of a Research Grant will be required to furnish the Dean of Office of Research and Sponsored Programs, receipts and expenditures.
 If not provided during the academic year, all such receipts must be provided by May 30th of the academic year for which the grant is tenable.